 NBA Veteran Dies at 71

-NBA veteran Gus Williams, affectionately known as “The Wizard” for his remarkable playmaking skills, has passed away at the age of 71.
+NBA veteran Gus Williams, affectionately known as “The Wizard” for his remarkable playmaking skills, passed away at 71.
 The guard, who led the Seattle SuperSonics to their only NBA championship in 1979, died on January 15, 2025.

 Williams experienced a stroke in February 2020 and was residing in a care facility in the Baltimore, Maryland area.
-His health struggles led to the establishment of the Sonics Legends Fund, designed to assist ex-SuperSonics players like Williams and Slick Watts with their medical expenses.
+His health struggles led to establishing the Sonics Legends Fund, designed to assist ex-SuperSonics players like Williams and Slick Watts with their medical expenses.

 Born in Mount Vernon, New York, on October 10, 1953, Williams started his basketball journey at Mount Vernon High School before attending the University of Southern California.
 His exceptional skills at USC earned him the title of a second-team All-American in 1975.